Program Requirements

 Proper integration of lyrics and melody on arranged harmonies.
 Expansion of tonal materials used in songwriting including modulation and modality.
 Study of form including the transitional bridge and the primary bridge.
 Setting for lyrics in various styles.

-This class covers western classical music in historical perspective from medieval to classical period dealing with the major styles, composers, works, and their features.
+This class covers western classical music in a historical perspective from the 20th to the classical period dealing with the major styles, composers, works, and their features.

 Introduction to music research and writing techniques.